lorikrell/gamerchic/docs/stealth.md

 :::gamerchic Spy and Thief Inspirations
 You can find a ton of incredible sources for inspiration.
 Here are just a few:

-* TV: Heist, Money Heist, Good Girls, The Great Train Robbery, Lupin, Homeland, Nitika, 24, The Blacklist, Agents of Shield, The Man in the High Castle, The Enemy Within, The Prisoner, Quantico, The Equalizer, MI5
+* TV: Homeland, Heist, Money Heist, Good Girls, The Great Train Robbery, Lupin, Homeland, Nitika, 24, The Blacklist, Agents of Shield, The Man in the High Castle, The Enemy Within, The Prisoner, Quantico, The Equalizer, MI5
 * Movies: Sneakers, Mission Impossible, Ocean's 11, James Bond, Jason Borne, In the Line of Fire, The Man from UNCLE, War, Army of the Dead, Lupin, Any movie by Michael Mann like Heat, The Usual Suspects, Reservoir Dogs, Rurouni Kenshin, time heist in Avengers End Game, anything Tom Clancy
 * Books: Tom Clancy, Robert Ludlum, *Tinker, Tailor, Soldier, Spy*, James Bond, *Manchurian Candidate*, *Seven Silent Men*, *Steal the Sky*, *The Thousand Deaths of Ardor Benn*, Rogues of the Republic series
 * Games: Dishonored, Assassin's Creed, Thief, Tenchu, Metal Gear Solid